Translate

 PSYCHIATRIST: I can tell you about the dreams they had last night, if you like?

 PATIENT: Yes, please do.
-But I just to need to let you know that I charge for each personality.
+But I just need to let you know that I charge for each personality.
 How many do you have?

 PSYCHIATRIST: Actually there’s only one.
 He’s called Lesley.
 But he lies, and does funny voices.